DragonMinded/bemaniutils/README.md

 For Reflec Beat, get the game DLL from the version of the game you want to import and run a command like so.
-This network supports Reflec Beat up through Volzza 2, so you will want to run this with versions 1-6 to completely initialize:
+This network supports Reflec Beat up through Volzza 2, so you will want to run this with versions 1-6 to completely initialize.
+Use the version corresponding to version in the following table:

+* Reflec Beat: 1
+* Limelight: 2
+* Colette: 3
+* Groovin'!!: 4
+* VOLZZA: 5
+* VOLZZA 2: 6

 ```
 ./read --config config/server.yaml --series reflec --version 1 --bin reflecbeat.dll